 To serve you better, the Borough of Fair Lawn recently implemented a number of projects to improve water quality and reliability of our water supply system.
 For example, we rehabilitated two of our wells and installed new pumping equipment; installed over 20 hydrants.
-In 2014 the Borough completed the cleaning and painting of the interior and exterior of our 1 million gallon elevated storage tank.
-The Borough installed new pump controls on a 200 HP pump to better regulate and maintain water flow and pressure in the distribution system.
-In 2014 the Borough upgraded the water system's Supervisory Control and Data Acquisition system (SCADA).
+The Borough installed new pump controls at our Passaic Valley pump station to better regulate and maintain water flow and pressure in the distribution system.
+In 2015 the Borough continued upgrading the water system's Supervisory Control and Data Acquisition system (SCADA).
 The system provides for monitoring and control of the water system, including all wells, pump station and treatment facilities.
-The Borough has undertaken a distribution system Water Leak Detection Survey program.
+The Borough began a water leak detection program and completed 50% of the distribution system.
 This is a proactive program to identify and locate unaccounted for water losses in the water distribution system.
+Cleaning and inspections were performed on three one million gallon ground water storage tanks.
+A number of control valves were replaced on our larger water distribution mains, this is an ongoing program.
+The Borough continues to work with the NJDEP Division of Science and Research on the Cadmus Place GAC Demonstration Project to help determine the effectiveness and efficiency of activated carbon treatment of unregulated contaminates.
+Fair Lawn Water Department continues to participate in and support these types of regulatory and research efforts to maintain a position of leadership in drinking water supply